 \section{Experiments}

-\paragraph{Models.} We perform experiments on the pretrained DINOv3 models published at https://github.com/facebookresearch/dinov3.
+\paragraph{Backbones.} We first perform experiments on the pretrained DINOv3 models published at https://github.com/facebookresearch/dinov3.
 To cover the range of available model sizes, we select the small, base, large, and huge+ variants of the ViT architecture, which differ only in the number of attention blocks and internal dimensions.
-For the adapter network, we utilize the same model that was previously used to apply DINOv3 to supervised dense tasks \cite{simeoniDINOv32025}.
-It is largely based on the initial ViT adapter \cite{chenVisionTransformerAdapter2022}, with the major difference that it does not feed back into the ViT backbone in which all weights are frozen.
-The network, along with weights trained for depth estimation, has also been published together with the base models themselves.
-We make some minor modifications to the adapter and then train the weights for our purpose from scratch.
-The convolutional head operates on the output of the ViT adapter and consists of three shallow residual blocks.
+To study generalization to other model families in \cref{subsec:beyond_dino}, we use the ViT-Base variants of SIGLIP 2 \cite{tschannenSigLIPMultilingualVisionLanguage2025} and Perception Encoder Spatial \cite{bolyaPerceptionEncoderBest2025} with the pretrained weights published on huggingface.co.